-Candidates for research higher degree programs are examined by means of submission of a dissertation.
-You and your supervisors should familiarise yourselves with the Guidelines for the Preparation of Research Dissertations policy.
-This policy provides information on preparation of a dissertation for examination prior to submission of the dissertation for examination.
+As a candidate of a research higher degree program you are required to submit a dissertation for examination.
+You and your supervisors should familiarise yourselves with the Guidelines for the Preparation of Research Dissertations (DOC 199KB).
+These guidelines provide information on preparation of a dissertation for examination prior to submission.

 When preparing a dissertation for examination, supervisors will provide editorial advice to you.
-You may also use external editors for proof-reading and editing, but should
+You may also use external editors for proof-reading and editing, but you should

-A Faculty representative (normally the Principal Supervisor) will contact prospective examiners and forward a completed Nomination of Examiner's Form (DOC 140 KB) (with sufficient information, normally a CV, to support each nominated examiner’s qualifications and suitability to examine the dissertation) to the Office of Research and Higher Degrees (ORHD) at least two weeks before the anticipated submission of the dissertation for examination.
+A Faculty representative (normally the Principal Supervisor) will contact prospective examiners and forward a completed Nomination of Examiner's Form (DOC141KB) with requested documentation to the Office of Research Graduate Studies (ORGS) at least two weeks before the anticipated submission of the dissertation for examination.

 (Note: A detailed street address must be provided for each nominated examiner.
 USQ currently couriers the documentation to examiners and the courier is unable to deliver to post office boxes.)

 You will normally receive copies of the examiner’s reports but an examiner may request that certain parts of the report not be transmitted.
 Examiners shall be invited to indicate whether and to what extent, they wish to remain anonymous.
-If preservation of anonymity is not requested it shall not normally be preserved.

 Depending on the outcome of the examination, the revised copy is reviewed by the Supervisory Team or a Faculty Review Panel.
-A recommendation on the award of the degree is then forwarded through the Dean (or nominee) to the ORHD.
+A recommendation on the award of the degree is then forwarded through the Dean (or nominee) to the ORGS.

 (Note: if the outcome of the examination was to rewrite and resubmit for examination, the process is repeated from Step 3.)

-The candidate arranges for permanent binding and submission of final requirements to ORHD.
-You will be required to supply the following final requirements at least one month prior to your preferred graduation ceremony location:
+The recommendation on the award of the degree is forwarded to the Director Research & Innovation for approval.
+Once the degree has been provisionally awarded, ORGS will notify you and your supervisors in writing.
+You will be required to supply the following final requirements at least one month prior to your preferred graduation ceremony:

-- One electronic copy of your final dissertation (on CD).
+One electronic copy of your final dissertation (on CD)

-A 100-word abstract and title of your dissertation (online) for the Australian Higher Education Graduation Statement (AHEGS).
+A 100-word abstract and title of your dissertation (online) for the Australian Higher Education Graduation Statement (AHEGS)

-- A Research Exit Checklist (PDF*46KB)
+- A Research Exit Checklist (DOC 48KB)